Aggregated Individual Reporting for Post-Deployment Evaluation: Discussion

 \section{Discussion}

-This work seeks to establish \textit{aggregated individual reporting} as a conceptual framework for post-deployment evaluation of AI systems.
-There are several well-founded criticisms of aggregated individual reporting; nevertheless, we see these concerns as important considerations for carefully designing and improving AIRs, rather than reasons that they should not be attempted at all.
+This work seeks to establish \textit{aggregated individual reporting} as a framework for post-deployment evaluation of AI systems.
+There are several well-founded criticisms of the approach; nevertheless, we see these concerns as important considerations for carefully designing and improving AIRs, rather than reasons that they should not be attempted at all.